smqd/smqd-core/README.md

 }
 ```

-There are two ways to change AuthDelegate
+There are two ways to register your `AuthDelegate`.

-1) Application can change AuthDelegate through configuration
+1) Change configuration to replace `AuthDelegate`.

+> In this case your customized AuthDelegate class shouldn't have any parameter to instanciate.

 ```
 smqd {